 What Your Child Can Learn from Plant Care

-- Motor skills.
 “A child can also gain a variety of motor skills and strengthen their muscles from gardening,” she notes.
-“Using two hands as a team (known as bilateral coordination), scooping dirt for hand strength and improved grasp, squatting down and standing back up, lifting and carrying plants, dirt, or tools, and watering a plant all contribute to this development.”
+“Using two hands as a team (known as bilateral-coordination), scooping dirt for hand strength and improved grasp, squatting down and standing back up, lifting and carrying plants, dirt, or tools, and watering a plant all contribute to this development.”

-- Social, emotional, and cognitive skills.
 “These skills are all promoted by interacting with others while gardening or caring for a plant, which can include working as a team, following directions, sequencing steps, and asking for or providing help,” she explains.
-“How cool is it when our children want to share learning experiences with us?
+“How cool is it when our children want to share their learning experiences with us?
 Hearing, ‘Look how tall my plant is growing!’ is priceless.”